tedchain/tedchain-technology/README.md

 Confirm to connect to this endpoint.

-.. note:: The Tedchain wallet will memorize the endpoint you are connecting to, so you will only have to perform this step once.
+Note: The Tedchain wallet will memorize the endpoint you are connecting to, so you will only have to perform this step once.

 Logging in
 ----------